L-Theanine for Sleep: Dreams or Nightmares? | Optimal Circadian Health

 • Can you incorporate L-Theanine into your bedtime routine to finally get the sleep you deserve?

-• And, how can you get better sleep without all these supplements?
+• And, how can you get quality sleep without all these supplements?

 Let’s dive into L-theanine!
 (No sheep were harmed in the making of this blog post.)